Contribute¶

 Package dependencies¶

-Each package should define it's own dependencies in it's respective pyproject.toml
+Each package should define it's own dependencies in it's respective pyproject.toml file.

 Also, the dependencies should be as minimal as possible.

-, they should only be required where needed, since their setup is more complicated.
+Especially with gdal and torch, they should only be required where needed, since their setup is more complicated.

 New package¶